 The Massachusetts Environmental Health Association (MEHA) is an affiliate of the National Environmental Health Association (NEHA), which was incorporated in 1937.
 MEHA was established in 1948 and is a non-profit association organized for charitable and educational purposes.
 The goal and purpose of MEHA is to provide quality training and educational programs while also providing the opportunity for members to meet and exchange ideas and information with other professionals in the field of Public and Environmental Health.

-MEHA Annual Meeting
+MEHA's 2014 Annual Meeting

 MA PHIT FCP is designed to promote comprehensive and uniform enforcement of MA State Sanitary Code Chapter X 105 CMR 590.000: Minimum Sanitation Standards for Food Establishments (which incorporates portions of the 1999 Federal Food Code).
 Intended participants are from municipal and state agencies charged with enforcement of these regulations.
 The purpose of the food regulations is to safeguard public health and to provide consumers food that is safe, unadulterated, and honestly presented.
 Click here to learn more (PDF, 2 pages, 204 KB).